joekreu/basic_pcp/PARSING.md

 otherwise it will be left associative.

 Unary operators do not fit directly into the scheme `(**)`.
-They get adjusted to the basic situation by inserting 'fake' operands and 'fake' binding powers.
+They get adjusted to the basic situation by inserting virtual operands and 'fake' binding powers.
 The left operand `$PRE` is inserted before a prefix operator, and the right operand `$POST` is inserted after a postfix operator.
 Furthermore, prefix operators are assigned a fake left binding power of `100`,